rafaski/ecommerce_api/README.md

 Main features:
 - Built with `FastAPI`
-- Inventory stored in `redis` with async `aredis_om`
-- User data in async `mongo db` with `motor`
+- async data storage in `SQLite` database with `SQLAlchemy`
+- Database migration and versioning with `Alembic`
-- User authentication with `oauth2` and JSON web tokens
+- User authentication with `oauth2` and JSON web tokens JWTs
 - Admin endpoints protected with HTTP basic authentication
-- Data validation with `HashModel`
+- Data validation with `Pydantic` models
-- Password hashing with `bcrypt`
+- Password hashing with `CryptContext`
 - custom error handling
+- Order notification with `Celery` task queuing
+- `RabbitMQ` and `Redis` as the brokers
 - Slack notification of new orders with async `httpx`
+-

 ### E-commerce API
 E-commerce API allows you to:

 - as a user: signup and login to use services
-- as a user: make an authorized order
+- as a user: search for products, add products to cart, make order
 - as admin: perform all basic operations such as create, get, update and delete on:
   - product inventory
   - orders
   - users

 ### Authentication
 As a user you will need signup.
-To access `/orders` endpoints you will need to login with `Oauth2` and access token.
+To access user related endpoints you will need to login with `Oauth2` and access token.
-To access `/admin` endpoints you'll need admin credentials.
+To access endpoints dedicated for `admin` you'll need admin credentials.
 You can pass them via `HTTPBasicAuth`.

 ### Dependencies
 Dependency management is handled using `requirements.txt` file.